CodCodingCode/AI-vs-Selenium-Webscraper/README.md

-# discord-web-scraping
+# Web Scraping
- Scrapes hackathons and sends a discord notification to server
+ Scrapes hackathons and compares the results to AI hackathon scraper.